aadi1011/AI-ML-Roadmap-from-scratch/Anusha/readme.md

 # Module 0

-This repository contains documentation notebooks for various essential Python libraries used in data science, machine learning, and deep learning.
+This repository contains documentation notebooks for various essential Python libraries used in data science, machine learning, and deep learning focused on practical learning implementation through colab platform.

 ## Contents